 This specific approach, known as developmental or two-phase orthodontic treatment, can provide your child with a healthy smile for the remainder of their life.
 Let’s take a deeper look at what this treatment entails.

 This procedure fixes various issues that will only worsen with time if left untreated.
-This treatment can help children who have had tooth injury during development or have a restricted palate.
+This treatment can help children who have had tooth injuries during development or have a restricted palate.
 Children with a thumb-sucking habit that causes their front teeth to protrude are in the same boat.

 Children with an odd bite or teeth that appear to be excessively crowded may benefit from orthodontic treatment.
 Finally, if your children snore or breathe through their mouths while sleeping, this is a good cause to bring them in, as this may necessitate treating more than just their teeth.
 Let’s take a quick look at the benefits of two-phase orthodontics for your child.

 Since you are already familiar with the benefits of two-phase orthodontics, it’s time we take a look at the different parts of this treatment and what exactly happens in each phase.